umeshksingla/donkey-kong/README.md

-Our favourite game is here..
+Our favorite game is here..
 Donkey Kong

 The goal is simple.
 You have to rescue the princess and the level gets higher.
 Obviously, the game doesn't have infinite levels due to the time constraint.